Carlos Santana Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.54 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cardinals' 4.53 team ERA ranks 16th among all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Cardinals pitchers combine to rank 14th in baseball in home runs surrendered (17 total, 1.1 per game).

-- Matz (0-2) takes the mound for the Cardinals to make his third start this season.
+- Mikolas gets the start for the Cardinals, his fourth of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts through 14 1/3 innings pitched.

-- His most recent time out was on Tuesday against the Colorado Rockies, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- The righty last pitched on Wednesday against the Colorado Rockies, when he threw five innings, allowing six earned runs while giving up 10 hits.

+- In three games this season, the 34-year-old has put up a 10.05 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .420 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.